BernardoMB/personal-website/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4204/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run serve-devices` to debug this application locally in mobile devices.

 ## Code scaffolding